trizen/raku-rosettacode/programming_tasks/D/Deepcopy.md

 # [Deepcopy][1]

-Perl 6 doesn't currently provide a proper mechanism for deep copies, but depending on your requirements you could use one of these work-arounds:
+Raku doesn't currently provide a proper mechanism for deep copies, but depending on your requirements you could use one of these work-arounds: